wihann00/wavepro/README.md

 All timing values use linear interpolation for sub-sample precision.

-## Future Features

-- ✅ Binary and ASCII file support
-- ✅ Batch processing
-- ✅ Progress bars
-- ✅ Configurable channel parameters
-- 🚧 SLURM job submission for cluster parallelization
-- 🚧 Additional pulse parameters (rise time, fall time)
-- 🚧 Pulse shape discrimination
-- 🚧 Real-time monitoring dashboard
-- 🚧 Automated quality checks

 ## Contributing

 Suggestions and contributions are welcome!
 Please test thoroughly before submitting changes.

-## License

-[Specify your license here]

 ## Contact

-For issues, questions, or contributions, please contact [your contact information].
+For issues, questions, or contributions, please contact Wi Han Ng at wihann@student.unimelb.edu.au.

 ---